zeromq/gomq/README.md

 # GoMQ [![Build Status](https://travis-ci.org/zeromq/gomq.svg?branch=master)](https://travis-ci.org/zeromq/gomq) [![Doc Status](https://godoc.org/github.com/zeromq/gomq?status.png)](https://godoc.org/github.com/zeromq/gomq)

 ## Introduction
-A pure Go implemenation of the [ZeroMQ Message Transport Protocol](http://rfc.zeromq.org/spec:37). **Danger Will Robinson, Danger!** This code is very young.
+A pure Go implementation of the [ZeroMQ Message Transport Protocol](http://rfc.zeromq.org/spec:37). **Danger Will Robinson, Danger!** This code is very young.
 There will be false starts, APIs will change and things will break.
 If you are looking to use ZeroMQ with Go in a production project, we suggest using [GoCZMQ](http://github.com/zeromq/goczmq), which depends on the [CZMQ](http://github.com/zeromq/czmq) C API.

 ## Problem Statement
 We want to use ZeroMQ in Go projects.
 While GoCZMQ provides a way to do this, dealing with C dependencies while writing Go is not fun - and we like fun.